mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "The people here," she addressed Pomri.
 "They're blissfully ignorant of their impending doom.
 It's like they aren't prepared at all."

-  Pomri replied in a serious tone, "I think you have us wrong, Melna.
+  Pomri disagreed with her, "I think you have us wrong, Melna.
 We know exactly what happens when starvation sets in.
 Our city was founded on it in a way.
 But we survived be helping one another.
 Nothing good comes from panic."

   "But the founders of Rudjan at least had alternate plans if things didn't go so well, didn't they?"